volunteersvn80/revanced-nonroot/README.md

 # Problem

 Some apk download not exactly or not supported.
 Use between APKMirror and Uptodown

-Some one ask me make function split 4 architectures but I think it not good for Downloaders.
-They must be check device's architecture.
-Universal APK is better.
-So some Apps on APKmirror only supported arch, I use Uptodown to take Universal APK.
-Thanks.
-Please read this before open issue.
-So if you want to split apk.
-Please read [this issue](https://github.com/luxysiv/revanced-nonroot/issues/9) to use this function.

 # Download mMicroG patched hide-icon from inotia00 patch/source